 Basically, the experience involved a guided journey through all their different hydrotherapy sections—my guide put me into a hot steam room.
 And after about a minute or two, came into the room and poured a bucket of ice water on my head.
 Then I was guided into the sauna, where I was instructed to place a cold towel on my head again.
 After that, I entered a freezing cold plunge pool.
 And into more pools that had strong currents and different types of jets.
 Although all the hot and cold transitions might sound unappealing, it was actually really fun and felt great.
 I wish my boyfriend had experienced it with me.

 One of the jets in the pools was very, very strong on my back.
 And I think that I got a bit of temporary nerve damage for a few months after our trip because I thought the severe pressure of the water would be good for my back.

 Just be wary of some of the streams if you’re a smaller person.
 And also make sure you wear a bathing suit that won’t fall off when the jets are streaming at full force.
 Although I did get a great massage, I definitely think the hydrotherapy experience was more memorable and well worth it.

 All-in-all, my Excellence Playa Mujeres review is a positive one, as we really enjoyed our stay there.
-The service at this resort is truly fantastic.
+The service (including the customer service) at this resort is truly fantastic.
 And I think it’s a great spot for honeymooners or older couples just trying to relax.
 The food was decent but not amazing.
 The drinks were good, the rooms were spotless and the vibes were welcoming.
 The pools were lovely, but I felt like the beach was lacking a bit.
 (But there’s honestly nothing the resort could do about that.)
 I definitely think this spot is worth a trip, especially because it’s so close to the United States and relatively easy to get to.
 I’m so glad we went and I think we’ll be back!